algonquindesign/algonquindesign.ca/README.md

 *Maybe a blurb in its own section, RGD colours.*

+We can just post: [RGD logo] Our professional accreditation association

 #### Portfolio requirements

 **Link to the portfolio requirements & laptop requirements page.**